CSwebD/CSwebD/README.md

 ## 🔎 About Me

-Motivated and adaptable Full-Stack Developer with hands-on experience in designing and implementing scalable web applications, including **Skill Maps**.
+Motivated and adaptable sOFTWARE Developer with hands-on experience in designing and implementing scalable web applications, including **Skill Maps**.
 Proficient in front-end (HTML, CSS, JavaScript) and back-end (Java, Python) development, server management, and CI/CD pipeline automation.
 Currently serving as an IT Support Desk Analyst at the University of Greenwich, delivering proactive hardware/software maintenance and support.

 ---